Free personalized radio that

 plays the music you love

 The year was 1968 and musical history was about to be made with an introduction in a London club.
-Jon Anderson was introduced to Chris Squire and finding a kindred spirit in music, he began showing up at gigs of Squire's band Mabel Greer's Toy Shop, whose guitarist at the time was Peter Banks.
+Jon Anderson was introduced to Chris Squire, and finding a kindred spirit in music, he began showing up at gigs of Squire's band Mabel Greer's Toy Shop, whose guitarist at the time was Peter Banks.
 Anderson started getting up and singing with the group from time to time, eventually becoming their vocalist.
 However, Banks had left by the time Anderson was inducted.
 More pieces gradually began to fall into the mix as various musicians were brought into the Toy Shop fold.
 First Bill Bruford, then Tony Kaye.
 By the time Peter Banks returned, the band had decided to change their name to Yes.
-They released their first two albums in 1969 and 1970 and they received good critical response, but not a large commercial or radio presence.
-By the time that they recorded 1970's The Yes Album, the band had replaced Peter Banks with Steve Howe and the combination, along with a stroke of luck at a U.S. radio station, proved the charm to begin their commercial career.
+They released their first two albums in 1969 and 1970, and both received good critical response, but didn't gain a large commercial or radio presence.
+By the time that they recorded 1970's The Yes Album, the band had replaced Peter Banks with Steve Howe and the combination, along with a stroke of luck at a U.S. radio station, proved the charm that started their commercial career.
 Interestingly, Anderson found the time for side projects even amidst recording and touring with Yes.
 In fact, he would show up on two albums in the first two years of the decade.
 The first was King Crimson's Lizard and the other was Johnny Harris' All to Bring You Morning.
 The next Yes album, 1972's Fragile, would feature both the debut of new keyboardist Rick Wakeman and the single "Roundabout."
 The combination propelled the group and Anderson well into the spotlight.
 For the next couple of years, Yes occupied the majority of Anderson's time.
 With the recording of three more studio albums before 1974 and steady touring, he would have little time for much else.
 However, after the tour for Relayer, things began to settle down a bit.
 Anderson managed to work with Vangelis Papathanassiou, who had been Yes' first choice for Rick Wakeman's replacement.
 Although immigration issues forced the band to go with Patrick Moraz instead, Anderson added vocals to the keyboardist's Heaven and Hell album released in 1975.
 It would definitely not be the last time they would work together.

 1976 saw the entire band taking time to record solo albums.
 Anderson's outing, Olias of Sunhillow, was an ambitious creation.
 It was an album-long concept piece with nearly all the writing and performances being undertaken by the singer himself.
 He also added vocals to Yes drummer Alan White's Ramshackled album.
 The break seemed to revitalize the band and their next release, Going for the One, featuring the return of Rick Wakeman, was a very strong album and ushered the band into 1977 with style.
 Anderson's role in the group was close to coming to an end for a time, though.
 He stuck with them through the next album and couple of tours, but when they began recording for the follow up to Tormato, the dreaded "musical differences" cropped up and Anderson left.
 He definitely did not become idle, though.
 Indeed, the next couple of years proved very fertile for him.
 He released his second solo album, Song of Seven, in 1980.
 That same year, he collaborated again with Papathanassiou.
 This time they recorded an entire album together and released it under the moniker Jon & Vangelis.
 The album was called Short Stories, and they enjoyed that work so much that before the end of 1981, they released two more albums together.
 1981 also saw Anderson appearing on Rick Wakeman's 1984 album.
 His next solo release was 1982's Animation, a show he took on the road.